 It’s always worth looking to see what the previous odds were on the horse you’re considering backing.
 If the odds are lengthening, it suggests few people think it will do well.
 If the odds are shortening, then people are betting on the horse, which is driving the price down.

-This is a bet option where you bet on the ‘Starting Price’.
-You won’t know what the starting price is until the betting closes, so the odds could go up and down depending on what happens in the meantime.
+This is a bet option where you are taking the official ‘Starting Price’ of the horse, rather than the price available now, which is determined by on course bookmakers.
+You won’t know what the starting price is until the betting closes, so the odds could go up and down depending on what happens in the interim.

 The race header is the introduction to the race, which gives the reader information on the various conditions the horses will run through.
 There are three factors in the race header that are important for punters to know about…